What Is the Student Aid Index (SAI)? Your Questions Answered

 The vast majority of colleges and universities will use the SAI to assess a student’s financial aid needs and determine whether they receive any awards.
 However, schools can also use their own formulas if they prefer.

-Does It Make Sense to Change Our Finances in Order to Improve Our SAI?
+Does It Make Sense to Change Our Finances to Improve Our SAI?

 In most cases, families should only alter their financial picture if the increase in financial aid justifies the cost and time required to make the adjustments.
 Additionally, it’s critical to assess how any changes would adjust various parts of the broader financial picture, such as taxes, interest earnings, penalties, and more.